EBI-Metagenomics/miassembler/README.md

 2. **contigLen**: The length of the contig in base pairs (e.g., `539`).

 3. **totalAvgDepth**: The average depth of coverage across the entire contig from all BAM files (e.g., `273.694`).
 This represents the total sequencing coverage averaged across the length of the contig.
+This value will be the same as the sample avg. depth in assemblies of a single sample.

 4. **SRR6180434_sorted.bam**: The average depth of coverage for the specific sample represented by this BAM file (e.g., `273.694`).
 This shows how well the contig is covered by reads.